Masud28-tech/TheBudget-tracker/README.md

 featuers:
 1. Uses 'Speechly' a machine learning based service integrated with reactJs.
-2. Can create pie charts of incomes and payments
+2. Create pie charts of incomes and expenses.
-3. Can fill data manully using form.
-4. Voice command for data entry about transactions.
+3. Voice recognision and automatic data filling about transactions.

+How to use:
+a] using voice command
+  1. press the button
+  2. press and hold spacebar while speaking and leave when done, it can be seen in the site what user is saying.

 Project deployed at https://thebudgetracker-masud.netlify.app/